Acer54/PyQt_classes/README.md

 # PyQt_classes
-some usefull classes for PyQt4 scripts
+This repository includes some usefull classes for PyQt4 scripts.

 LM_DoubleSpinbox_with_simple_calc.py
 ---------------------------------------